sajitha-tj/MoXo/README.md

 ```
 moxo COMMAND VALUES
 ```
 MoXo is not case sensitive, hence `rhost` will be the same as `RHOST`.

+MoXo uses [xclip](https://github.com/astrand/xclip) to copy the variable values to the clipboard.
+Meaning you can use CTRL+V to paste the values after using the get command.
+Moxo checks if xclip is installed while initializing, and asks if you want to install it.
+If yes it install the xclip package using apt.

 # COMMANDS